maria901/Parolin/bw_compression_research/version_v9c_date_14_jan_2022__23_54/readme.txt

 it is as good for the moment as compress from Unix

-next version will be better, availble by monday 17/jan/2022
+next version will be better, available by monday 17/jan/2022